KehilaLinks/JewishGen Lithuania

 Trashkuners in Vilnius 1962

-Surviving Trashkuners and their children gather in Vilnius in 1962 to celebrate a visit of Neyach Chaimovich's sister Beylka from a kibbutz in Israel.
-None of the survivors resettled in Trashkun after the war. (click to see key)
+Vilnius, 1962. (click for key) Surviving Trashkuners gather with their spouses and children to celebrate a visit of Neyach Chaimovich's sister Beylka from a kibbutz in Israel.
+See another photo of survivors at the same occasion.

 Much later all the surviving Trashkuners emigrated to Israel.
 Frida and I were the last to arrive there.
 I always longed to be reunited with the other Trashkuners.
 My greatest joy was when this longing was fulfilled.
 Unfortunately, I did not find all of them among the living.
 I didn't find Motke or Chaim-Lipke the Nurkin brothers, Avremke or Shmulke sons of Shleyme [Kovnovich], Botske or Rozka [Glezer], Beylka daughter of Nochum [Chaimovich], or Itzke son of Chaya-Sora [Konkurovich].
 Some Trashkuners I visited only a few times, and others I didn't see even once.
 I kept in contact with others by telephone.